UUUnmei/RenderLiteV2/README.md

 - skybox
 - normal mapping, parallax papping
 - blinn-phong shading
-- an experimental partial derivative calculating(e.g. ddx/ddy in HLSL) for mipmap (see test_mipmap branch for detail，a little different from GPU result)
+- derivative calculation(e.g. ddx/ddy in HLSL) for mipmap.
+In master branch, it comes from difference of neighbouring pixels.
+In test_mipmap branch, it comes from some kind of analytical solutions.

 ## TODO
-- [ ] update pipeline (greatly inspired by [this](https://fgiesen.wordpress.com/2013/02/10/optimizing-the-basic-rasterizer/) and related series)
+- [x] update pipeline (greatly inspired by [this](https://fgiesen.wordpress.com/2013/02/10/optimizing-the-basic-rasterizer/) and related series)
 - [ ] refactor texture and material (for flexibility)
 - [ ] tiled based (for performance and try multi-thread)